BavoDC/BavoDC.github.io/index.md

 show_social_links: true
 # description: Personal website
 ---
-I am a Data Scientist and Statistician, who tries to combine the best of two worlds.
+I am a data scientist and a statistician, who tries to combine the best of two worlds.
 I have over 7 years of experience and my area of expertise lies in the construction and validation of predictive models.
 I also have experience in other research areas, such as clustering and assessing the agreement or reliability of repeated measurements.
 Further, I am proficient in and have a passion for programming (especially in R).
 I love to immerse myself in new research projects, which require me to solve complex problems and to analyze the data thoroughly.
 Tackling new, unfamiliar challenges is something I look forward to as it allows me to grow and develop new knowledge and new skills.

 Currently I am doing my PhD in Actuarial Science at the KU Leuven, under the supervision of professor dr [Katrien Antonio](https://katrienantonio.github.io/){:target="_blank"}.
 My research focuses on the development and evaluation of predictive modeling techniques within actuarial science.
 In my research, I assess the performance of both statistical and machine learning methods.
 Another part of my research focuses on the development of fraud detection models using social network features.
 Here, I examine both the methodological and practical part.

-# Working experience
+# Work experience
-A detailed overview of my work experience and skills is given in the [CV](./cv.html) tab.
+A detailed overview of my work experience and skills is given in my CV, which you can access via this [link](./CV/CurriculumVitaeCampoBavoGithub20230124.pdf).
 If you are interested in my publications, click on this [link](https://lirias.kuleuven.be/cv?Username=U0095171){:target="_blank"}.

 <table style="text-align: left; width: 100%;border:0">
   <tbody>